njbizzle/GDVC/README.md

 This is a project where I'm very proud of my implementation and the code that I wrote.
 A lot of thought went into design for this project, and it ended up being extraordinarily robust, and it really needs to be if I'm letting anyone interact with it.

 Since there is a lot of information that needs to be stored in a more permanent way, everything needs to be saved to and loaded from some file.
 The solution I came up with was to make a system to serialize all my Python objects into a JSON file and then load all the information back when the program starts up.
-With features such as projects in different Discord communities, permissions, and complex commit trees, this became a very large task, but I think I my solution is pretty elegant.
+With features such as projects in different Discord communities, permissions, and complex commit trees, this became a very large task, but I think my solution is pretty elegant.

 This is by far my most involved Python project.
 To implement a lot of these features I had to do a lot of research into the inner workings of the language, especially for the JSON serialization.
 I also spent a lot of time learning the asyncio library, which ended up being much more complicated than I expected.
 I didn't end up making use of the more complicated features much, but it's a really cool library that operates on a super low-level, and I'm happy this project gave me an excuse to look into it a lot more.